vvintoniak/wordpress_backup_ftp/README.md

 4. Add new cronjob for running the buckup script.
 Avaliable script parameters:
-  * project_name - WordPress web-site name.
+  * project_name - WordPress website name.
 Will be used in buckap names.
-  * wp_dir - Path to WP web-site directory with wp-config.php
+  * wp_dir - Path to WP web-ite directory with wp-config.php
   * keep_copies - Number of copies on FTP server.
 For example, if passed 5 (default) - at 6 run, the script will delete the oldest copy from the FTP server.
-  * custom_folders_to_backup -  Custom web-site folders to backup (list).
+  * custom_folders_to_backup -  Custom website folders to backup (list).
 By default script copies only "wp-content" folder and "wp-config.php" file.

 Cron job example.
 ```